Oil companies brace for possible U.S. Gulf storm

 After Hurricane Irene rampaged up the U.S. East Coast over the weekend, killing at least 40 people, authorities on the U.S. Atlantic seaboard are monitoring Katia to see which path it takes.

-However, some long-range computer models, which can be off by hundreds of miles (kilometers), show Katia eventually swinging north towards the mid-Atlantic island of Bermuda, away from the U.S. coast.
+However, some long-range computer models, which can be off by hundreds of miles (kilometers), show Katia eventually swinging north toward the mid-Atlantic island of Bermuda, away from the U.S. coast.

 The Atlantic hurricane season typically brings 11 or 12 named storms.
 Katia is already the 11th and with half of the season still ahead, it is shaping up to be the unusually busy year that was predicted.